reflect-ui/reflect-blocks/README.md

-# blocks
+# reflect-blocks

-List of ui blocks used by grida powered by boring
+List of ui blocks used by grida powered by reflect-ui

 ## Installation